European Research Council Consolidator Award 101001145

 Cassandra Bird (ethics of data modelling)

-Abhi Navaneethanathan (data fusion in marine science)
+Abhi Navaneethanathan (data fusion in oceanography)

 Former PhD students: